 And that’s exactly what I did.

 I spent hundreds of hours just studying the invisible psychological barriers- the limiting beliefs that were shaping our actions (or the lack thereof).
 But more on that later.

 I dug deeper into the WHY of all our problems.
 I took the Doctor’s approach of “DIAGNOSING” the underlying cause of our shackles.

+Did I figure out “a magic formula” or made a “groundbreaking discovery”?
 Of course not.
-But I did learn what I needed to know about the missing ingredient: the HOW.
+But I did learn what I needed to know about the missing ingredient: how.

 There was no greater feeling than knowing that my material was changing the lives of other Muslims.